loewenjunges/PsudoCommands/README.md

 I fixed some bug and added feature more reliable to the new 1.13 selector minecraft version.
 If ZombieStriker wants me to PR this fork I can do it !

+Link to the Hangar page of this fork: https://hangar.papermc.io/cricri_21/PsudoCommands

-Link to the spigot page of this fork : https://www.spigotmc.org/resources/83535/
+(Abandoned) Link to the spigot page of this fork: https://www.spigotmc.org/resources/83535